commercetools/commercetools-docs-kit/packages/gatsby-theme-docs/src/overrides/README.md

             └── use-additional-site-data.js
 ```

+> Note that Gatsby shadowing works with any file in the theme.
+However, we want to provide an explicit extension point that consumers of the theme should use, instead of relying on internal file system paths that can potentially change any time.

 ## Available overrides

-- `markdown-components`: allows to pass React components to be injected in the content pages
+- `markdown-components`: allows to pass React components to be injected in the content pages.

   ```jsx
   import MyCustomComponent from '../../../components/my-custom-component';